The Death Of Oldsmobile

 As a business owner, remember the lesson from gigantic General Motors: Don't abandon your core market - or you might end up as doomed as Oldsmobile.

 Update: The last Oldsmobile, a burgundy-looking (officially described as metallic cherry red) Alero sedan, rolled off an assembly line on April 29, 2004 in Lansing, Michigan - the same city where the brand was born.
 Once displayed at Lansing's R.E.
-Olds Transportation Museum, it was acutioned off by GM in December 2017 for $42,000.
+Olds Transportation Museum, it was auctioned off by GM in December 2017 for $42,000.

-Meanwhile, General Motors invested over $5 billion in the Saturn plant.
+Meanwhile, General Motors invested over $5 billion in its Saturn plant.
 Add in all of the product development and marketing expenses for Saturn and the total investment figure was probably closer to $15 billion.
 GM continued to throw money at Saturn.
 Yet, the brand never earned a profit during its 18-year existence.

 One has to wonder what would have happened if GM had invested all that money in Oldsmobile instead of Saturn.
 With proper design, serious quality control upgrades and a return to its 'position' as a stylish, technically-innovative performance car, Oldsmobile might well have stemmed the tide of luxury and near-luxury imports, offering a serious alternative to Acura, Audi and BMW.
 And made a profit for General Motors.